Bayesian Optimization for Function-Valued Responses under Min-Max Criteria

-Existing approaches to functional data modeling and optimization often reduce function valued responses to scalar objectives by minimizing integrated error, typically in the form of mean squared error.
+Existing approaches to functional data modeling and optimization often reduce function valued responses to scalar objectives by minimizing integrated deviation, typically in the form of mean squared deviation.
 While effective for capturing average performance, such scalarization can obscure variability across the functional domain and lead to solutions that are not robust to functional uncertainty.
 In BO of functional outputs for inverse problems, for example, directly modeling the function over its domain provides clearer guidance than collapsing to a single scalar target \citep{Huang2021Bayesian}.
 This perspective motivates methods that explicitly account for structure and uncertainty across the entire function.

 A central focus of this work is the functional min-max formulation.
-Given a function $\resp(\design,\indexvar)$ defined over design variables $\design \in \Domain$ and functional index $\indexvar \in \Index$, the goal is to find
+Given a function $\resp(\design,\indexvar)$ defined over design variables $\design \in \mathcal X$ and functional index $\indexvar \in \Index$, the goal is to find

-and $f^*(\lambda)$ is the desired response as a function of lambda.
-This formulation contrasts with classical integrated error criteria, which emphasize average performance but may fail to capture the true worst-case behavior of functional responses.
+where $\target(\indexvar)$ is the desired response over the functional domain.
+This formulation contrasts with classical integrated deviation criteria, which emphasize average performance but may fail to capture the true worst case behavior of functional responses.
 Recent studies in BO have begun to address such min-max structures.
 For example, \citet{Weichert2021MinMaxBO} introduced information based strategies to efficiently locate robust optima under min-max objectives, while \citet{Paulson2022ARBO} developed adversarially robust BO for controller auto tuning where the goal is to minimize the maximum loss under uncertainty.
 More recently, entropy-based approaches \citep{Weichert2024RES} and scalable algorithms for arbitrary uncertain inputs \citep{Yang2023AIRBO} have further demonstrated the importance of directly modeling min-max criteria in Bayesian optimization.
-These works underscore the distinction between minimizing average error and directly targeting the worst case functional response.
+These works underscore the distinction between minimizing average deviation and directly targeting the worst case functional response.